Outstaffing Vs Outsourcing: What is the Difference? (2026)

 Since the out-staffed team is not working in-house, having a clear and continuous conversation with them would certainly be challenging.

-Common misconceptions about outsourcing and outstaffing
+Common misconceptions about outsourcing vs outstaffing

 Outsourcing and outstaffing are the same